tars/tars-cli/docs/en/commands.md

 ## tars start %taskName%

-You can start any task via TARS-CLI from your local gulpfile.
+You can start any task via TARS-CLI from your local gulpfile (or from gulpfile from current directory).
 Interactive mode is not available.

 ### Available flags